“2020 unwritten … will this be the year you write your story?”

 In March 2020, we went into lockdown.
-Initially I must admit to frustration that my recently-made workshop plans (including detailed plans for a June day of writing workshops for Lockerbie Writers) had to be cancelled … but then the sun came out, and we all got on with it as best we could!
+Initially I must admit to frustration that my recently-made workshop plans (including detailed plans for a June day of writing workshops for Lockerbie Writers) had to be cancelled … but of course, this frustration quickly paled in comparison to the worldwide terror and pain caused by the unfolding pandemic.

 I took on several online Lockerbie Writers’ projects – including collating new writing for Lockerbie Old School on the theme of the pandemic, judging for the annual children’s writing competition with Castle Loch, and a week of new writing on Lockerbie Writers’ blog.

 I completed several novel-length editing projects for other writers.

 I baked, set up the children’s paddling pool in the back garden, and booked a holiday.

 Essentially, I kept myself busy, content in the knowledge that – by the summer – things would be back to normal.
 I would still get to Shambellie for those Christmas 2020 writing workshops; I was fairly certain of that.

 (Insert laughter here!
 It goes without saying that my holiday was cancelled, and I did not get to Shambellie!)

 It was amazing, however, how much could happen in the midst of a pandemic.